 - Ongoing Support: Your UC provider should offer ongoing technical support and service before, during and after the sale.

-- Predictable Pricing: We like simple, all-inclusive, and predictable pricing, so our service includes all taxes and fees.
+- Predictable Pricing: We like simple, all-inclusive, and predictable pricing, so our service includes does not have any hidden fees.

 Myth #5: UCaaS is difficult to understand and complicated to install